 An Excel table that outlines various forest restoration measures and their effects on key soil parameters.
 This table offers a practical overview for assessing the benefits and limitations of different approaches to forest and soil restoration.
 Colours indicate a positive or negative effect, while the arrows indicate if there is an increase or decrease of the soil properties.
 When interpreting this table, it is important to consider that factors like previous land use and implementation quality can strongly influence soil recovery outcomes.

 Global forest restoration initiatives offer a critical chance to reverse deforestation and degradation, but success depends on collaboration across stakeholders and strong local involvement.
-Effective monitoring systems are essential to scale, adapt, and track progress, with participatory monitoring emerging as a key tool.
-This review explores its role through case studies, experiences, and concepts, highlighting lessons learned and pathways to enhance restoration outcomes worldwide.
+Effective monitoring systems are essential to scale, adapt and track progress, with participatory monitoring emerging as a key tool.
+This review explores its role through case studies, experiences and concepts, highlighting lessons learned and pathways to enhance restoration outcomes worldwide.

 Ecological restoration supports biodiversity, human wellbeing, food and water security, and climate resilience.
 The updated International Principles and Standards provide a framework of eight guiding principles, tools, and best practices to improve restoration design, monitoring, and outcomes.
 By integrating science, traditional knowledge, and stakeholder engagement, these Standards aim to deliver lasting ecological, social, and economic benefits worldwide.